All Posts

 Electroplating

-Coating can also open up new avenues for using 3D printed parts.
-One of those is to electroplate the parts in order to change and enhance their useability.
 Electroplating is an electro-chemical process in which metal ions are deposited in a thin layer on the surface of a part.
-Electroplating surfaces significantly strengthen their underlying parts and improve material resistance to wear, UV exposure, and corrosion.
+Electroplating surfaces significantly strengthens the underlying parts and improves material resistance to wear, UV exposure, and corrosion.
 This is excellent for end-use parts, and is a cheaper alternative to metal 3D printing.

-Want to see electroplating in action?
-Volkswagen printed hubcaps on a Formlabs desktop SLA 3D printer using Clear Resin, then electroplated them with a 0.004-inch-thick layer of nickel.
+Volkswagen 3D printed hubcaps on a Formlabs desktop SLA 3D printer for a concept vehicle using Clear Resin, then electroplated them with a 0.004-inch-thick layer of nickel.
 The resulting parts look and feel like metal, but they could be produced quickly as designs evolved, with minimal geometric constraints.

 Learn More About SLA 3D Printing